biola/chef-bacula-backup/README.md

 # Description

 **NOTE:** This cookbook is forked from the awesome work done by [computerlyrik](http://github.com/computerlyrik/chef-bacula) to add additional features (e.g. tape drive support).
-It's name has been changed to `bacula-backup` to allow for a unique cookbook name to be used on the Supermarket.
+Its name has been changed to `bacula-backup` to allow for a unique cookbook name to be used on the Supermarket.
 It may be renamed to just `bacula` again in the future.

 Tested on Ubuntu 12.04 server (should also work on Debian - please report!)